 What do school governors do?

-- ensuring that the vision, ethos and strategic direction of the school are clearly defined
+- Ensuring clarity of the vision, ethos and strategic direction

-- ensuring that the headteacher performs his or her responsibilities for the educational performance of the school
+- Holding the senior leadership to account for the educational performance of the school and its pupils

 How we support school governors